BartlomiejK2/pi3hat_hardware_interface/README.md

 4. Create `"Type"Wrapper.hpp` file for your controller wrapper in `include/controllers/wrappers`.
 5. Add include path to `"Type"Wrapper.hpp` file in `include/controllers/Controllers.hpp`.
 6. Create `"Type"Wrapper.cpp` file with implementation in `src/controllers/wrappers`.
+7. Export your wrapper as `pluginlib` class.
-7. Add your `"Type"Wrapper.cpp` file to library `controllers` in `CMakelist.txt`.
+8. Add your plugin in `controller_wrapppers.xml`.
-8. Go to `src/controllers/ControllerBridge.cpp`.
-9. Add `else if` with your controller type as `std::string` with construction of your wrapper inside.
-10. Add comments to your code (check other source and header files).
+9. Add comments to your code (check other source and header files).
-11. Add wrapper tests for wrapper in `test/controllers/"type"` (check tests for `moteus`).
+10. Add wrapper tests for wrapper in `test/controllers/"type"` (check tests for `moteus`).
-12. Add tests for pi3hat with your wrapper in `test/urdf` and `test/bringup/launch` (check tests for `moteus`).
+11. Add tests for pi3hat with your wrapper in `test/urdf` and `test/bringup/launch` (check tests for `moteus`).
-14. Run all tests.
+12. Run all tests.
-15. Create pull request with your code.
+13. Create pull request with your code.
 Write description of your changes.

+#### :warning: IMPORTANT: value for `controller_type` parameter must be `"Type"` (like in `"Type"Wrapper`).
+#### :warning: IMPORTANT: To test wrappers seperately, comment plugin stuff before compiling.

 ### Other changes
 1. Change code.